centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 ### Securing the database

 Access to databases should be restricted as strictly as possible.
-The command `mysql_secure_installation` allows to remove the accesses not protected by passwords and the test database.
+The command `mysql_secure_installation` allows to removal the accesses not protected by passwords and the test database.
 Run this command and be guided by the default choices.
 Be careful to choose a password that does not belong to any dictionary.

 ```bash
 mysql_secure_installation